carpentries-incubator/swc_github_flow/for_novice_contributors.md

       `git clone https://github.com/yourgithubusername/lessonname.git`

-    e) Lastly, add the Carpentry repository you forked from as a remote using the format `git remote add nameyouchooseforremote https://github.com/url/for/lesson`
+    e) Lastly, add the Carpentry repository you forked from as a remote using the format `git remote add upstream https://github.com/url/for/lesson`

     For example:
-        git remote add swcarpentry https://github.com/swcarpentry/shell-novice
+        git remote add upstream https://github.com/swcarpentry/shell-novice

     Confirm the new remote shows up with `git remote show`.
-You should see at least two names, including `origin` (or whatever your online repository is called) and the name of your remote, eg `swcarpentry`
+You should see at least two names, including `origin` (which should point to your fork of the online repository) and the name of your remote, eg `upstream`.

     f) You’re all set up - go to step 4 to make your edits